Goliath Season 3: A Means to an End

 Step 7 – Deal or no deal

-After going and checking out the tunnel himself, and surviving after one of Diana’s sons deliberately floods it (in a scene wholly reminiscent of what happened to Jack Nicholson in Chinatown), McBride approaches Wade to make a deal or else have a Federal lawsuit brought against him.
-But Wade refuses a deal believing nothing can link him to Diana’s illegal project or the Fer-De-Lance company.
+This is the way, step inside — so Billy goes and checks out the tunnel himself and somehow survives after one of Diana’s sons deliberately floods it, in a scene wholly reminiscent of what happened to Jack Nicholson in Chinatown.
+McBride then approaches Wade to make a deal or else have a Federal lawsuit brought against him, but Wade refuses a deal believing nothing can link him to Diana’s illegal project or the Fer-De-Lance company.

 At this point in time, we are even more convinced that the judge is in Wade’s pocket.
 But it seems to be just another MacGuffin.